13rac1/talk-git2/index.md

 git merge develop
 ```

-#Finding branches to clean up.
+#Finding branches to clean up

 Git keeps track of what is merged and what isn't.
 ```bash